Trial

 No hay anuncios

-In contrast, the White House spokesperson and special advisor to the president, Abigail Jackson, explained in a statement: "This is a ridiculous ruling by an activist judge who is trying to undermine the law.
-NPR and PBS have no right to receive taxpayer funds, and Congress has already voted to defund them.
+In contrast, the White House spokeswoman and special advisor to the president, Abigail Jackson, explained in a statement: "This is a ridiculous ruling by an activist judge trying to undermine the law.
+NPR and PBS have no right to taxpayer funding, and Congress has already voted to defund them.
 The Trump administration expects final victory on the matter."

-Until then, the court has overturned the cuts, despite the fact that the Government is expected to appeal the verdict, as it has systematically done before.
+Until then, the court has reversed the cuts, although the Government is expected to file an appeal against the verdict, as it has systematically done before.